coveo/ui-kit/packages/atomic-react/README.md

 @coveo/atomic: 1.108.2
 ```

-In the above example, we can see that of the time of this writing, the current latest version of `@coveo/atomic-react` is `1.23.11`, and that it is using `@coveo/atomic` at version `1.108.2`.
+In the above example, you can see that of the time of this writing, the current latest version of `@coveo/atomic-react` is `1.23.11`, and that it is using `@coveo/atomic` at version `1.108.2`.

-Then, the same need to be done for the matching version of `@coveo/headless` used by the matching `@coveo/atomic` version.
+Then, you need to do the same to find the matching version of `@coveo/headless` used by the target`@coveo/atomic` version.

 Using the above example with `@coveo/atomic@1.108.2`: